Sathvik1603/Sathvik/assignments/cart_pole_optimal_control/README.md

 - Increased recovery speed,
 - Maintained energy-efficient control input.

-This demonstrates that a well-tuned LQR can deliver **robust, stable, and responsive performance** in real-world-like conditions.
+This demonstrates that a well-tuned LQR can deliver **robust, stable, and responsive performance**.

 ---